 - Class actions and personal injury cases alleging mishandling of body tissue from the UCLA Willed Body Program.

-Rich led the O’Melveny briefing team in a series of cases before the Mississippi Supreme Court that resulted in significant limits on the joinder of parties in drug litigation in that state, and the briefing team before the same Court that resulted in the reversal of a US$100 million jury verdict against Janssen Pharmaceutica for personal injury claims arising out of their use of Propulsid®.
+Rich led the O’Melveny briefing team in a series of cases before the Mississippi Supreme Court that helped put significant limits on the joinder of parties in that state.

-Rich also has extensive experience in insurance coverage litigation.
-He was lead counsel for CIGNA in the highly publicized antitrust and RICO class action MDL in New Jersey challenging insurance broker compensation.
-He was counsel for the insurers in the Powerine II
+He was lead counsel for CIGNA in the antitrust and RICO class action MDL in New Jersey challenging insurance broker compensation, and for the insurers in the Powerine II

-Rich has been lead counsel in a number of international disputes.
-His representations include matters in Switzerland, Japan, Hong Kong, and Liberia, and matters in the U.S. for clients from Brazil, China, Australia, and the U.K. He has litigated entertainment and intellectual property disputes for a motion picture studio, a film director, a television producer, a sports marketing company, and a defense contractor; environmental actions for an electric utility, a steel company and an automobile manufacturer; construction disputes for a natural resources company; and securities actions for commercial and investment banks.
+Over the past 30 years Rich has also led the defense in international disputes both in U.S. courts and in an arbitration in Japan; entertainment and intellectual property disputes for a motion picture studio, a film director, a television producer, a sports marketing company, and a defense contractor; environmental actions for an electric utility, a steel company and an automobile manufacturer; construction disputes for a natural resources company; and securities actions for commercial and investment banks.

 Product Liability Advisory Council (Sustaining Member); Executive Committee of the Los Angeles Bar Association Litigation Section; Board of Trustees of the Los Angeles County Bar Association (2003-05 and 2012-2014); Boards of Directors of the Los Angeles County Bar Foundation (2001-04), Volunteers of America of Los Angeles (VOA), and Uncommon Good; Pacific Council on International Policy; Judicial Appointments Committee of the Los Angeles County Bar Association Honors,